-The causes of sadness or depression after delivery are unclear, but the following may contribute:
+The causes of sadness or depression after delivery are unclear, but the following may contribute or increase the risk:

 If women have had depression before they became pregnant, they should tell their doctor or midwife.
 Such depression often evolves into postpartum depression.
 Depression during pregnancy is common and is an important risk factor for postpartum depression.

 Less common symptoms include